Travel.State.Gov > International Travel > Learn About Your Destination > Ecuador International Travel Information

 Faith-Based Travelers: See our following webpages for details:

 LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Ecuador.
-Same-sex marriage is prohibited, but civil unions are allowed.
-LGBTI individuals may face discrimination.

 Travelers Who Require Accessibility Assistance: Travelers with disabilities might have difficulty accessing buildings.
 Sidewalks in some areas are narrow and poorly maintained.